 Psychiatry and Behavioral Sciences

-Dr. Collins has a wealth of experience working as a Psychologist on multidisciplinary teams in various health settings including Sickle Cell Disease and adolescent reproductive health.
-These experiences have highlighted the importance of integrating behavioral health in primary care settings and she is quite enthusiastic about working within the Patient Centered Primary Care Clinic.
-Dr. Collins has published numerous articles in peer reviewed journals and books on topics highlighting the importance of quality mental health interventions for minorities and has been awarded research grants to develop such interventions.
-Her areas of expertise include pediatric sickle cell disease, adolescent substance abuse, adolescent reproductive health, childhood depression, and mentoring.
-In recognition of her excellence professionally as well as in providing Service to the Emory community, Dr. Collins was honored to receive the Cultural and Economic Diversity Award from the American Family Therapy Association, The Emory University Transforming Community Project (TCP) Champions Award, the Emory University We Are Emory Diversity Award, and is a 2011 recipient of the Emory Department of Psychiatry’s Distinguished Service Award.
+Dr. Collins has a wealth of experience working as a Psychologist on multidisciplinary teams in various healthcare settings.
+Dr. Collins’ peer reviewed publications highlight the importance of quality mental health interventions for minorities.
+Her areas of expertise include psychotherapy services for minority youth, young adults, and families and mentoring.
+Dr. Collins has been recognized professionally and was honored to receive the Cultural and Economic Diversity Award from the American Family Therapy Association, the Emory Psychology Richard Morrell Community Service Award, the Emory University Transforming Community Project (TCP) Champions Award, the Emory University We Are Emory Diversity Award, and the Emory Department of Psychiatry’s Distinguished Service Award.